nieldeokar/LearningAlgorithms/README.md

 ### Conclusion :
 Recursion is used when it makes the solution clearer.  ere’s no performance bene t to using recursion; in fact, loops are sometimes better for performance.
 I like this quote by [Leigh Caldwell on Stack Overflow][2]
->“Loops may achieve a performance gain for your program.
+>Loops may achieve a performance gain for your program.
 Recursion may achieve a >performance gain for your programmer.
-Choose which is more important in your >situation!”
+Choose >which is more important in your >situation!

 ### Recap
 • Recursion is when a function calls itself.